 The original creators, Carnegie Hall’s Weill Music Institute, have been involved with the project from the outset, providing training for Live Music Now musicians and sharing research, resources and best practice.
 In New York City, the Lullaby Project has already helped thousands of parents in healthcare settings, homeless shelters, high schools, foster care, and prisons.

-Working alongside NHS peri-natal mental health services with Cheshire and Merseyside Women and Children’s NHS partnership, South West Yorkshire Partnership NHS Foundation Trust and Swansea Bay Health Board and Perinatal Mental Health Unit, pilot projects are planned or underway with first concerts planned for late November following Baby Week.
+Working alongside NHS peri-natal mental health services with Cheshire and Merseyside Women’s Health and Maternity Network, South West Yorkshire Partnership NHS Foundation Trust and Swansea Bay Health Board and Perinatal Mental Health Unit, pilot projects are planned or underway with first concerts planned for late November following Baby Week.

 In partnership with NHS services, the Lullaby Project will roll out across the UK, helping prospective partner organisations support vulnerable families and assisting the NHS’s early intervention and prevention agenda in the long-term by promoting early engagement with both the arts and health.